-Abduction is a process whereby one reasons to the truth of an explanation from its ability to account for what is observed.
+Abductive reasoning is a process whereby one reasons to the truth of an explanation from its ability to account for what is observed.
 It is therefore sometimes also known as inference to the best explanation.

 There is an extensive literature about explanation in the Philosophy of Science, for example, (FourDecades).
-Obviously it is not just a matter of devising a statement which has the thing to be explained (explicandum) as a consequence.
-You want it to ‘give the reason for’ the observation.
+Clearly it is not merely a matter of devising propositions, perhaps a general law and a particular statement, which have the thing to be explained (explicandum) as a consequence.
+We want the proposed explanation to ‘give the reason for’ the observation.
 A thorough account of what constitutes the ‘reason’ for something is notoriously difficult to formulate.
-For some, it’s a matter of subsuming the observation under a general covering law, while for others, it’s a matter of giving a causal or mechanistic story with the observation as the outcome.
+For some, it is a matter of subsuming the observation under a general covering law, while for others, it is a matter of giving a causal or mechanistic story with the observation as the outcome.

-Wesley Salmon, Four Decades of Scientific Explanation.
+Wesley Salmon, 1989, Four Decades of Scientific Explanation, University of Pittsburgh Press.